smintech/Moorelink-Socials/README.md

 <h3>4️⃣ Launch</h3>

 <p>
-Run the bot to initialize the <strong>awaiting username</strong> state.
+Deploy the bot or run local to initialize the <strong>awaiting username</strong> state.
 </p>

 <hr />